loiclg/guide-for-self-learning/README.md

-# Guide for self learning
+# A Guide to Self-Learning in the Age of AI